 All laws of this state shall be construed to afford qualiﬁed immunity from suit, prosecution, and from liability for any defendant or counter-defendant in any action, case, claim, administrative proceeding, arbitration, or any other legal process that impacts their First Amendment rights.

-This immunity may be invoked by a defendant, respondent, or counter-defendant at any time, but it can be waived if the defendant, respondent, or counter-defendant substantially litigates the case beyond a jurisdictional challenge before raising the immunity, unless facts later develop demonstrating the immunity should apply, and such facts were not available to the defendant prior.
+This immunity may be invoked by a defendant, respondent, or counter-defendant at any time.

-This immunity may be invoked by making a showing that a claim or counterclaim is based upon the defendant, respondent, or counter-defendant’s use of the rights afforded under the First Amendment to the U.S. Constitution or Part I, Article 22 of the of the New Hampshire Constitution.
+This immunity may be invoked by making a showing that a claim or counterclaim or any other proceeding or action is based upon the defendant, respondent, or counter-defendant’s use of the rights afforded under the First Amendment to the U.S. Constitution or Part I, Article 22 of the of the New Hampshire Constitution.

-This immunity may be invoked so long as a claim, action, proceeding, or counter-claim is based upon at least one act in furtherance of these rights, even if the claim, action, proceeding, or counter-claim is also based on acts not in furtherance of these rights.
+This immunity may be invoked so long as a claim, action, proceeding, action, or counter-claim is based upon at least one act in furtherance of these rights, even if the claim, action, proceeding, or counter-claim is also based on acts not in furtherance of these rights.

-This immunity may only be overcome by a showing by the plaintiff, respondent or counter- plaintiff that the claim or counterclaim is of sufﬁcient merit, with prima facie evidence, there is a probability of prevailing on the claim or counterclaim.
-If invoked in federal court or in a court

-outside the State of New Hampshire, the plaintiff must show that the claim can survive a motion to dismiss or a motion for summary judgment, or analogous motion, as applicable.
+The immunity from suit should upheld if the responding party—

+1) fails to present evidence or supportable allegations, sufficient as a matter of law to establish a prima facie case regarding each element of the claim, as if the case were being evaluated on a motion to dismiss or judgment on the pleadings; or, 2) has presented evidence or supportable allegations establishing a prima facie case regarding each element of the claim under subparagraph (A), but the moving party has established that there is no genuine issue of material fact and the moving party is entitled to judgment as a matter of law on the claim or complaint as if the court were evaluating a motion for summary judgment under RSA 491:8-a.

+3) Neither (f)(1) nor f(2) shall require the court to usurp the role of the jury in evaluation of evidence or credibility of evidence beyond what a Court would do if evaluating a motion to dismiss, a motion for judgment on the pleadings, a motion for summary judgment, or a motion for a directed verdict.
+Those procedures, as they apply under New Hampshire or Federal Rules are not modified by this qualified immunity except to the extent that qualified immunity guarantees a right to an interlocutory appeal.

-Given that this is a substantive immunity from suit, not just liability, any denial of a motion invoking this immunity shall be appealable on an interlocutory basis in the state courts of New Hampshire and, to the fullest extent permissible, in the jurisdiction in which the matter is pending.
+(1) Given that this is a substantive immunity from suit, not just liability, any denial of a motion invoking this immunity shall be appealable on an interlocutory basis in the state courts of New Hampshire and, to the fullest extent permissible, in the jurisdiction in which the matter is pending.

+(2) If the Anti-SLAPP motion is denied by the Court, the moving party may waive the right to interlocutory review and bring an anti-SLAPP counterclaim, which will be evaluated by the jury at trial or the finder of fact if there is no jury.
+If the jury or finder of fact finds for that the initial claim was a) without merit; and b) had the effect or intent of suppressing First Amendment protected rights; then the jury shall award compensatory damages to the counterclaimant and the Court shall award all costs and reasonable attorneys’ fees to the counterclaimant incurred in both defense of the initial action and in prosecuting the counterclaim.